blog post image

 Where AI Still Falls Short in Packaging Design

 This is why AI works best as an accelerator, not an autopilot.
-It expands options but doesn't eliminate the need for strategy, creative direction, or production review.
+It can expand creative options, but it doesn't eliminate the need for strategy, creative direction, or production-ready file preparation.
+Effective product packaging formats require human judgment to ensure the design communicates the brand’s message clearly and connects with the target audience at first glance.

 How AI Can Influence Packaging Style Without Replacing Strategy